simple-frontend-dev/frontend-applications-split/examples/1-separate-repositories/different-domains-per-applications/README.md

 cd ./blog && pnpm install && pnpm run dev
 ```

-You can access both applications under different domains
+You can access both applications under different domains (represented by different ports in this example)